EmmaRoyoBoatella/Basic-AirportManagement-C-/README.md

   * **Add & List Terminals:** Extend an Airport with new Terminals and enumerate existing ones.
   * **Schedule Flights:** Create and assign Flight instances to specific Gates.
-  * **Describe Flights:** Print comprehensive flight details—including aircraft specs, crew list, and passenger count—via a console-based interface.
+  * **Describe Flights:** Print comprehensive flight details including aircraft specs, crew list, and passenger count via a console-based interface.
   * **Query by Airline:** Filter and display all flights operated by a given airline across every Gate.
 * **Utilities & Helpers:** Console I/O routines for reading user input, formatting output, and handling collections of objects.